Back to articles list

 We can also extract how long it took respondents to respond to a particular survey (“on survey 5, the average time spent on the survey was 13 minutes”); again, this might be useful information so that owners of a survey can adjust survey questions so that they do not require more time than what a typical respondent is willing to spend or what the surveyor has “promised” to respondents (e.g., “this survey should take between 5 and 10 minutes”).
 I know that when someone tells me I should be done in less than 10 minutes and I am still plowing through questions 15 minutes later, then I get angry and I am generally unwilling to respond to another survey from them.

-Based on the IP addresses of respondents, we could do some reverse lookup to have an approximate idea of where respondents are from or at least where their IP address appears to be from when they responded.
+Based on the IP addresses of respondents, we could perform an IP location lookup to get an approximate idea of where respondents are from or at least where their IP address appears to be from when they responded.
 Be aware that this information is not entirely reliable as people may connect in via VPNs or other mechanisms which dissociate their IP address from their physical location.

 We can even extract how questions are answered by the first respondents versus how it was answered by the latter respondents.
 This could present and interesting angle on your survey –€“ for example, did the eager people who responded to the survey first respond differently than people who were not as eager and responded to the survey later?